top of page

 Trust is the currency in a healthy relationship, the key ingredient in establishing meaningful connections.
 Trust builds social capital.

-The pandemic has surfaced a critical component in the business world: social capital.
-It is described as "the networks of relationships among people who live and work in a particular society, enabling that society to function effectively" or “a set of shared values that allows individuals to work together in a group to effectively achieve a common purpose” (Investopedia).
+Technological advancements in communication and collaboration have surfaced a critical component in the business world: social capital.
+It is described as "the networks of relationships among people who live and work in a particular society, enabling that society to function effectively" or “a set of shared values that allows individuals to work together in a group to effectively achieve a common purpose” (Investopedia)

 What constitutes social capital?